 LiFR and/or CiFR qualifications as a high quality entry into the

 Runners must have enough clothing to stay warm on the runs.
-Kit should include: waterproof top, hat, gloves, a long sleeved top and a running bag to carry them in.
+Covid requirements for kit are more stringent as carry kit of others and sharing kit is not possible.
+Kit MUST include: waterproof top, hat, gloves, a long sleeved top and a running bag to carry them in.
 A pair of waterproof trousers is also strongly recommended.
 For runs in the depths of winter, considerably more kit should be worn & carried.

 2020 Membership forms are below.

 Membership is open to runners from the age of 6, for the many and varied fell running related activities that the membership arranges, and of course the honour of wearing the coveted brown vest in local and national events.